Digging through 2D densely-packed coarse granular media as a critical phenomenon: Introduction

 To address this problem, we design a digger that locally unjams granular particles by reducing interparticle friction using small yet focused vibrations and relocates coarse granular particles one at a time by a repetitive procedure.
-Local friction reduction introduces additional degrees of freedom as $\phi_{c}$ for a frictionless system is greater than a frictional system \cite{bi11,papanikolaou13,behringer15} so that the particle configuration in the neighborhood now appeared as in an unnamed state.
+Local friction reduction introduces additional degrees of freedom as $\phi_{c}$ for a frictionless system is greater than a frictional system \cite{bi11,papanikolaou13,behringer15} so that the frictional particle configuration in the vibrated neighborhood now appeared as in an unjammed state.
 By locally unjamming particles, the digger not only creates space but may also change the interparticle force network in front of it to wiggle and push to displace particles in its way.
+The newly-introduced vibration makes the current design an actively-driven probe whose propulsion arises from both internal actuation and vibration, which is different from conventional intruders passively driven at constant velocity or force \cite{behringer05,kozlowski19,franklin22,franklin26}.